shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

 #### Adding the new database table

-Of course you have to add the new database table via a [plugin migration](../../plugin-fundamentals/database-migrations.md).
+Of course you have to add the new database table via a [database migration](../../plugin-fundamentals/database-migrations.md).
 Have a look into the guide linked above to see how exactly this is done.
 Here's the example migration and how it could look like:

 ```php
 <?php declare(strict_types=1);